 NFL futures odds you can expect to find at any VA online sportsbook include:

 From August through the Super Bowl in early February, there’s live pigskin action every week.
 Here’s how the NFL schedule breaks down.

 The preseason typically kicks off with the annual Hall of Fame game, which is a standalone contest.
-Afterward, it’s four weeks of games with all teams in action.
+Afterward, it’s three weeks of games with all teams in action.
 Books provide odds for preseason games, but betting on them can be tricky due to the unpredictable nature and questions about playing time.
-For 2020, the NFL preseason has been eliminated.

-The regular season spans 17 weeks.
-Each team plays 16 games and gets one week off as a bye.
-The schedule is structured like this: each team plays its division rivals twice, four against a division in the same conference, four games against a division in the other conference, with the final two based on standings from the season before.
+The regular season spans 18 weeks.
+Each team plays 17 games and gets one week off as a bye.
+The schedule is structured like this: Each squad will have eight home and eight road games, plus one inter-conference matchup between teams that finished in the same position in their division during the previous season.
 NFL games are played on Sundays, Monday nights, Thursday nights and Saturday nights.